arthur-tsang/ml-interlopers/readme.md

 Code to go along with the paper 2401.16624.

+The `paltas` directory was copied from a particular version of Sebastian Wagner-Carena's code (https://github.com/swagnercarena/paltas).

 ## How to train

 Use `bl_bigkerunet.py`.
 See `bl_5e5data7.sh` for an example running on the cluster.